-When it comes to retirement, there’s no magic number.
-In order to determine how much to save, it’s important to note the type of retirement lifestyle you hope to enjoy.
-By doing so, it’s easier to determine how much annual income you might need to fund your future.
+There’s no magic number when it comes to retirement.
+To determine how much to save, it’s important to understand the type of retirement lifestyle you hope to enjoy.
+That will help you to determine how much annual income you might need to fund your future.

 Creating a retirement savings plan can also help you understand what your desired retirement income might look like.
-Not only will this plan show how much you’ll need to get there, but it can also help you where you need to scale back in order to achieve your goals.
+Not only will this plan show how much you’ll need to save, it can also help you understand costs you may need to scale back to achieve your goals.

 For starters, you may be able to increase your before-tax super (concessional) contributions.
 You could talk to your employer about making contributions via salary sacrifice, which is where part of your before-tax wage or salary is directed to super instead of being paid directly to you.

-You may also be able to make a contribution out of your own pocket; super savings are only taxed at 15%, but be aware of the contribution caps.
+You may also be able to make a contribution out of your own pocket; earnings on your super savings are only taxed at 15%, but be aware of the contribution caps.1

 If you have a spouse or partner, it may be worth making a contribution to his or her fund.
 Once again, be aware as annual limits on super contributions do apply.
 Your financial adviser can help explain these limits.

-Pre-retirees may be tempted to shift their super into low risk, conservative options, however, it could pay to have part of your retirement savings, including super, invested in growth assets.
-By doing so, this could generate long-term capital gains.
+Pre-retirees may be tempted to shift their super into low risk, conservative options.
+But it could pay to have part of your retirement savings, including super, invested in growth assets to generate long-term capital gains.
 You can explore these options with a financial adviser.

 Another option to consider is using part of your super balance to purchase a transition to retirement pension.
-When combined with salary sacrifice super contributions (if possible), these pensions may help you put more money into your super without reducing your take-home pay.
+When combined with salary sacrifice super contributions, these pensions may help you put more money into your super without reducing your take-home pay.